jewettm530/MH-Severity/README.md

 ## Limitations

-- sample size is limited relative to imaging dimensionality;
+- Sample size is limited relative to imaging dimensionality
-- motion and scanner-site effects warrant explicit confound analysis or harmonization;
+- Motion and scanner-site effects warrant explicit confound analysis or harmonization
-- parcel-strength features do not preserve individual connectivity edges;
+- Parcel-strength features do not preserve individual connectivity edges
-- the core comparison uses Random Forest regression;
+- The core comparison uses Random Forest regression
-- external validation has not yet been performed.
+- External validation has not yet been performed

 ## Responsible use